The 10 Most Important DP Patterns for Interviews

 Common mistakes that prevent DP patterns from sticking

-Most engineers study DP patterns for interviews by memorizing specific recurrences.
+Studying DP patterns for interviews usually starts with memorizing specific recurrences.
 Learn the coin change formula, learn the knapsack template, hope the problem matches one you've drilled.
 That works right up until the problem is unfamiliar.
 Then you're stuck.

 The gap isn't about knowing more patterns.
 It's about understanding what each pattern's invariant is, the structural property that produces the recurrence.
 When you know the invariant, you don't need to remember the solution.
 You can derive it.